 Jump to:

-- Dimensions: The crochet winter scarf ends up being 6 feet long and about 6 inches wide.
-If you need to adjust the length, do so in chains of 4, and for the width, adjust in rows of 2.
+- Dimensions: The finished crochet winter scarf pattern measures about 6 feet long and 6 inches wide.
+If youโd like to adjust the length, simply add or subtract chains in multiples of 4.
+For adjusting the width, modify the pattern by adding or subtracting rows in multiples of 2.

 - 1 partial skein Caron 1lb Claret yarn